nvitya/rk3506-mcu/README.md

 # Status: Help Needed!
-[My remote processor driver for the rk3506](rk3506_rproc) is still not working, it can not start the FW on the Cortex-M0 core.
+[My remote processor driver for the rk3506](rk3506_rproc) is still not working fully.
+It loads the MCU FW properly, but the Cortex-M0 core does not gets executing this code at 0xFFF84000.

 I've also created a very simple [MCU Test FW](mcu_firmware) to test it.

 ## What can be wrong?